alejandraa0208/reading-notes/201-notes/class-02.md

 - It represents a string data type

-2. List 4 types of Javascript operators.
+2.List 4 types of Javascript operators.

 - Assignment operators, equality operators, relational operators and arithmetic operators.

-3. Describe a real world problem you could solve with a function.
+3.Describe a real world problem you could solve with a function.

 - A function that can calculate the total cost of your shopping cart.
 Each item placed in the cart are inputs and calculate the cost of summing the prices of all the items.Handling different pricing, discounts and tax.

 ## Making decisions in your code questions

 1. An if statemtent checks a condition and if it evaluates to true, then the code block will execute.
 2. What is the use of an 'else if'?

 - It is used to add additional conditions to an if statement.
 Allowing multiple conditions to be evaluated.

-3. List 3 different types of comparison operators.
+3.List 3 different types of comparison operators.

 - Equal to (==), not equal to (!=) and great that (>) and less than (<).

-4. What is the difference between the logical operator && and \|| ?
+4.What is the difference between the logical operator && and \|| ?

 - For the &&: it returns true if both operands are true and multiple conditions can be executed.
 If any are false, it returns false.
 - For \|| : it returns true if either operand is true and if both are false then it returns false.

 ## Things I want to know more about

 I need to practice more with operators to be able to get the feel of when to use them in my code.

+## LECTURE NOTES

+### Data Types / Structures

+**5 Immutable Data Types** =

+Strings - 'Characters wrapped in quotes'

+Numbers - any numerical value, fractions, decimals, integers, floats

+Booleans - true and false

+Null & Undefines - missing values

+Array - first data structure ex: let myFirstArray = []; organized via index number

+### **Conditional Logic**

+Your code runs from top to bottom, left to right

+Switch statement - switch () {}

+Example:
+let foodPreference = 'Jimmy Johns'

+switch(foodPreference) {
+    case'Jimmy Johns':
+        alert ('we're going to Jimm Johns);
+        break;
+    case'McDonalds'
+        alert('were going to Mcdonalds');
+        break;
+        default: // this runs if no case is triggered

+}